Terriers

 The recommended feed for this healthy breed is 1 to 1.5 cups of high-quality dry food split up between two meals.
 As small to medium-sized dogs, they don’t require a huge amount and it’s always good to manage the food carefully to avoid overfeeding.

-These terrier breeds aren't overly expensive when comparing them to other 'designer' breeds.
+These terrier breeds aren’t overly expensive when comparing them to other ‘designer’ breeds.
 The average cost for a dog of this size and breed is around $1,500 in Australia.
-Make sure when you're looking for a breeder, you take a look at the breed club for guidance on finding the right match.
+Make sure when you’re looking for a breeder, you take a look at breed clubs for guidance on finding the right match.